History of anatomy: Ancient Greece

 Much of the nomenclature, methods, and applications for the study of anatomy can be traced back to the works of the ancient Greeks.
 In the fifth-century BCE, the philosopher Alcmaeon may have been one of the first to have dissected animals for anatomical purposes, and possibly identified the optic nerves and Eustachian tubes.
 Ancient physicians such as Acron, Pausanias, and Philistion of Locri may had also conducted anatomical investigations.
 Another important philosopher at the time was Empedocles, who viewed blood as the innate heat and argued that the heart was the chief organ of the body and the source of pneuma (this could refer to either breath or soul), which was distributed by the blood vessels.

 Many medical texts by various authors are collected in the Hippocratic Corpus, none of which can definitely be ascribed to Hippocrates himself.
 The texts show an understanding of musculoskeletal structure, and the beginnings of understanding of the function of certain organs, such as the kidneys.
-The tricuspid valve of the heart and its function is documented in the treatise On the Heart.
+The Hippocratic work, On the Heart, for example, contributed a great deal of knowledge to the field of anatomy, even as many of its assumptions regarding physiology were incorrect.

 The philosopher Aristotle (4th century BCE), alongside some of his contemporaries, labored to produce a system that made room for empirical research.
 Through his work with animal dissections and biology, Aristotle engaged in comparative anatomy.
-Around this time, Praxagoras may have been the first to identify the difference between arteries and veins, with more accurate descriptions of organs than in previous works.
+Around this time, Praxagoras may have been the first to identify the difference between arteries and veins, though some specifics of the distinction he offered—such as his hypothesis that arteries carry air while veins carry blood—were incorrect.

 In the Hellenistic period, the first recorded school of anatomy was formed in Alexandria from the late fourth century to the second century BCE.
 Beginning with Ptolemy I Soter, medical officials were allowed to cut open and examine cadavers for the purposes of learning how human bodies operated.
 The first use of human bodies for anatomical research occurred in the work of Herophilos and Erasistratus, who gained permission to perform live dissections, or vivisection, on condemned criminals in Alexandria under the auspices of the Ptolemaic dynasty.
 Herophilos in particular developed a body of anatomical knowledge much more informed by the actual structure of the human body than previous works had been.
 He also reversed the longstanding notion made by Aristotle that the heart was the "seat of intelligence", arguing for the brain instead.
 He also wrote on the distinction between veins and arteries, and made many other accurate observations about the structure of the human body, especially the nervous system.